bbauska/W3Cx-3of5/README.md

 12. </body>
 ```

-Although you will find many examples on the Web that do it this way, they will only work most of the time with small images, or with images that are in the browser's cache.
+<p>Although you will find many examples on the Web that do it this way, they will only work most of the time with small images, or with images that are in the browser's cache.
 Remember that you cannot draw an image that has not been fully loaded!

-If you try to draw an image that is not loaded or partially loaded, you will have unexpected results!
+If you try to draw an image that is not loaded or partially loaded, you will have unexpected results!</p>

 <p><b>Best practice:</b> only draw an image that is fully loaded, use the onload callback!</p>

-The right way to do this is shown in this online example, that starts drawing only from the onload callback function:
+<p>The right way to do this is shown in this online example, that starts drawing only from the onload callback function:</p>

 <h4>CSS</h4>
 ```